shlomi-noach/awesome-mysql/README.md

 ## Media

-*Public, ongoing video, audio.
+*Public, ongoing video & audio casts.
 This excludes conference presentations in fear of list size*

 - [DBHangOps](http://dbhangops.github.io/) - a bi-weekly google hangout meeting of various members of the MySQL community that simply want to talk shop about MySQL in their day-to-day .
 - [OurSQL Podcast](http://www.oursql.com/) - The MySQL database community podcast.